Audio Pool

 - Filter and Sort: Use the toolbar to filter by name, bit depth, sample rate, or audio format.

-Right Panel: Your Computer
+Left Panel: Your Computer

-This is a standard file browser that lets you explore your local hard drives to find samples you want to add to your Set.
+- This is a standard file browser that lets you explore your local hard drives to find samples you want to add to your Set.

 Adding Samples (Copy / Move)